mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-kubectl-apply.md

 With these demos you will be able to:
 - Deploy an Ingress Gateway
-- Deploy Online Boutique sample apps
+- Deploy Online Boutique apps
 - Enforce Istio sidecar injection
 - Enforce `STRICT` mTLS in the Mesh
 - Enforce `AuthorizationPolicies`